dwilbourne/pvcInterfaces/src/interfaces/struct/tree/InterfacesComparison.md

 TreeOrdered class only accepts nodes that implement TreenodeOrderedInterface.
 This difference comes up in two different methods used to add nodes to the tree.
 One of those is the setNodes method, which takes an array of nodes and puts them all in the tree at once.
 It is designed to make it easy to hydrate a tree from a data store.
 The second method is the add method, which adds nodes one at a time to the tree.
-Both methods check their arguments to insure the node(s) implement the proper interface.

-Another very minor difference pertains to methods that return nodes:  getNode($nodeid), getRoot(), getParentOf ($nodeid).
+Another difference pertains to methods that return nodes:  getNode($nodeid), getRoot(), getParentOf ($nodeid).
 The methods for Tree return TreenodeUnorderedInterface and the methods for TreeOrdered return TreenodeOrderedInterface.

+SetTreeId will throw an exception if you try to set the treeid on a tree that already has nodes populated (e.g. you cannot change the treeid on a tree that has nodes).

+public function setTreeId(int $treeid) : void;
 public function getTreeId(): int;

-The setTree method is protected and is only called at construction.
-In other words, treeid is immutable.
+SetRoot will throw an exception if the root of the tree has already been set.
+Also, setRoot and addNode work with each other such that if you use setRoot, it will add the node to the tree for you automatically if necessary.
+And if you use addNode to add a root to the tree, it will call setRoot to set that property for you.

+public function setRoot(TreenodeInterface $root) : void;
 public function getRoot(): ?TreenodeInterface;

-The setRoot method is protected and is only called when the tree is initially hydrated or when you are adding a node that has a null parentid, signifying that the node wants to be the root node.
-So it is not part of the public interface.

 public function setNodes(array $nodeCollection): void;
 public function getNodes(): array;